astral-sh/ty/docs/reference/editor-settings.md

     This option has been deprecated.
 Use [`ty.disableLanguageServices`](#disablelanguageservices) instead.

-Whether to disable the language services for the ty language server like code completion, hover, go to definition, etc.
+Whether to disable the language services that ty provides like code completion, hover, go to definition, etc.

-This is useful if you want to use ty exclusively for type checking and want to use another language server for features like code completion, hover, go to definition, etc.
+This is useful if you want to use ty exclusively for type checking in combination with another language server for features like code completion, hover, go to definition, etc.

 **Default value**: `false`